mardock2009/blinkhash-website/README.md

 ### Why Blinkhash?

-As a mining pool solution, Blinkhash expands upon the framework initially established in Matthew Little's NOMP.
+As a mining platform, Blinkhash expands upon the framework initially established in Matthew Little's NOMP.
 It addresses many of the issues brought up by users over the years and implements a number of features left out of the original solution, while simultaneously boasting cleaner source code and an expansive testing suite.
 Some of the main improvements notwithstanding the rewrite itself and those mentioned above include the following:

 - Segwit/Bech32 compliance
 - Updated stratum methods according to documentation